jautenrieb/jautenrieb.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2015-11-07 15:59:00-0400
+date: 2019-12-01 15:59:00-0400
 inline: true
 related_posts: false
 ---
-I will begin my position as a Research Associate and PhD student at the German Aerospace Center (DLR), focusing on nonlinear Guidance & Control of highly nonlinear hypersonic missile systems.
-I am excited to contribute to advancing aerospace defence technologies in this challenging and rapidly evolving field.
+I will begin my academic journey as a Research Associate and PhD student at the German Aerospace Center (DLR), focusing on the guidance and control of highly nonlinear hypersonic systems.